isaac-webb/PiSniffer/docs/index.md

 Being ambitious, we set out to make an all-in-one board that would slot right onto a Pi, adding two Ethernet ports with a bit of coding effort on our part;
-however, we found out quickly that time constraints would make this process difficult.
-After laying out our initial attempt and starting the fabrication process in the Hive,
+however, we found out quickly that time constraints would make this difficult.
+After laying out our initial attempt and starting the fabrication process in the Hive, we realized that our assumptions about wiring the Ethernet controller were incorrect.

+#### Ethernet Magnetics

+To isolate devices and make the communication between devices more resistant to EMI, most Ethernet devices or jacks include some form of "magnetics," or a special configuration of transformers that simply allows the cable and the device to communicate but be electrically isolated.
+Our design utilizes "MagJacks" which incorporate the magnetics and the LEDs into the RJ-45 jack.
+We had initially assumed that we would be able to leave the center taps of the TX and RX transformers unconnected; however, after a more careful inspection of the datasheet, we realized that the controller induces voltages in these transformers by generating differential currents, not voltages.
+This meant that the connections to ground/3.3V that we omitted in the failed design below would make the device non-functional.

 ![Failed HAT PCB](https://github.com/isaac-webb/PiSniffer/raw/master/docs/failed_pcb.jpg)

+#### Theoretically Correct HAT Design

+Learning from our mistake, we corrected the HAT's schematic and board to include connections that allow *differential* currents to be induced in the Ethernet Magjack's included magnetics; however, we have **not** verified this design, as we opted to manufacture the Ethernet breakouts described in the next section instead.

 ![Theoretically functioning HAT](https://github.com/isaac-webb/PiSniffer/raw/master/docs/pisniffer.png)

 ### PCB Take Two: Ethernet Breakouts